Requesting and Implementing Reasonable Accommodation in Compliance with The Americans with Disabilities Act

 - Meet with the EEO/ADA Compliance Officer.
 The job description, essential job functions and functional limitations the employee is experiencing are discussed.

 - Complete a “Request for Reasonable Accommodation” and “Healthcare Provider Release.”
-Both forms are available through the Affirmative Action and Equity Office.
-Healthcare providers are contacted for disabilities that are not visible.
+Both forms are also available through the Affirmative Action and Equity Office.
+Healthcare providers are contacted for medical conditions that are not visible.

 Review of documentation: